 This article argued that instead of a simplified Cold War framework, we need to see the Orbán regime’s relation to Chinese investments as part of a reconfiguration of Hungary’s dependent development, where state-backed local capital acts as a junior partner to both Western and Eastern capital, trying to carve out a favorable space of maneuver for its own accumulation purposes within the global transformation of capitalist hegemony.
 From this perspective, the phase of neoliberal subordination of Hungarian workers to Western capital’s crisis management in the 1990s – the time when CEU was founded to produce professionals for the creation of an “open society”– is not the opposite of the present moment when Hungary’s taxpayers are drawn into undisclosed loans, including the one involving the Fudan campus.
 Both moments are part of a continuous process of dependent capitalist maneuvering within global capitalist crisis and geopolitical transformation.
 Rather than taking sides between contesting capitalist blocks that compete to monopolize the gains of an unsustainable model of economic growth, our common interest lies in global solidarity and the collective transformation of the present system of extraction that threatens life on a planetary scale.

 The position of the Hungarian new left is challenging in this respect.
 Since the 2019 local elections, a new political movement, Szikra (Spark) has been working to carve out space within electoral politics by joining opposition candidates’ campaigns.
 The recent demonstration against Fudan was announced by an independent candidate supported by Szikra, András Jámbor (former editor-in-chief of independent left news site Mérce).
 In its own statements, Szikra does not support the culturalist and anti-communist line of the campaign and instead emphasizes the housing aspect of anti-Fudan criticism.
-However, it has also not spoken up against the dominant culturalist or outright racist nature of the opposition’s anti-Fudan campaign and similar expressions of support by its followers (including Jámbor’s followers), nor against Karácsony and the broader opposition’s vocal promotion of New Cold War propaganda.
+Like Karácsony, it declared that the case against Fudan does not go against Chinese people.
+It also criticized Karácsony’s and the broader opposition’s focus on East-West geopolitical and cultural belonging as a superficial form of critique.
+However, as a member of Karácsony’s 99 movement, and as the organizer of the anti-Fudan demonstration, it also did not conflict with culturalist/racist and New Cold War framings – for instance, it did not state its own position vis-a-vis 99’s pro-NATO line, or did not engage in a debate with racist statements by opposition politicians or Jámbor’s followers.[v]

 This lack of critique is partly explained by the Hungarian political situation where the only chance for any oppositional actor to move ahead in the electoral game is to join the cross-party effort against the Fidesz supermajority.
 However, this tactical choice also means missing out on the opportunity to voice a perspective of internationalist, global solidarity in the face of a global propaganda of conflict that currently serves to increase military spending to epochal peaks in compensation for capital’s crisis.